Home > Winter

 Certain snow jacket or snowsuit collars are taller than others, offering more protection for the chin and mouth; (photo/Will Rochfort)

-Finally, the Reima Stavanger Snowsuit ($195) and the WeeDo Ohdeer Deer Snowsuit ($282) sit on the highest end of the spectrum.
-Both of these are full snowsuits, so youโ€™re getting both a jacket and snow pants with waterproofing and tons of insulation.
+Finally, the Reima Stavanger Snowsuit ($195) sits on the highest end of the spectrum.
+This is a full snowsuit, so youโ€™re getting both a jacket and snow pants with waterproofing and tons of insulation.
 Beyond that, youโ€™re also getting a lot of attention to detail with kid-specific features that no other brand has.
 If you and your child spend a lot of time outside, the added cost may be worth it.

 two kids in snow jackets in the snow